 - a history of repeated injuries, illnesses, or hospitalizations

-- symptoms that seem to improve under medical care and worsen when at home
+- symptoms that seem to improve under medical care but get worse at home

 - attention-seeking behavior

 - becoming overly involved with doctors and medical staff

 - exaggerating the child’s symptoms or speaking for the child

 - appearing to enjoy the hospital environment and the attention the child receives

 If you experience a desire to harm your child, seek medical help immediately.
 Child abuse, regardless of the reason, is a criminal offense.

 MSP is a rare condition, and its exact cause is unknown.
 Researchers theorize that both psychological and biological factors are involved.
 Many people diagnosed with MSP were physically, emotionally, or sexually abused when they were children.
 Some grew up in families in which being sick or injured was a way to receive love or care.
 It’s also believed that stress may play a role in the development of MSP.
 This stress could be due to a previous traumatic event, marital problems, or perhaps a serious illness.